Numerical computation of generalized Wasserstein distances with applications to traffic model analysis: Discrete and computational approaches for Generalized Wasserstein distances

 the Gaussian Hellinger--Kantorovich distance can be obtained by minimizing

 under the constraints $\gammacompleto\geq 0$, $\sum_{jhk\ell}\gammacompleto=1$, and for the homogeneous marginals that

 and

-for all $j,k\in\{1,\ldots,N\}$ (see also Fig.~\ref{fig:SSbasics}).
-We point out that this latter approach differs from that of the previous one only numerically, because the distance defined in this way in principle coincides with the one discussed in Sect.~\ref{sec:GWD-savare}.
+for all $j,k\in\{1,\ldots,N\}$ (see also Figure \ref{fig:SSbasics}).
+We point out that this latter approach differs from that of the previous one only numerically, because the distance defined in this way in principle coincides with the one discussed in Section \ref{sec:GWD-savare-discrete}.